MasterCloudApps-Projects/chess/README.md

 }
 ```

-Nevertheless, here a constant variable has been assign to the instance of the type and it is exported.
-As a consequence, no one can invoke the constructor from outside because only the object is exported instead of the factory function.
+Nevertheless, in our case a constant variable has been assigned to the singleton instance, which is exported afterwards.
+As a consequence, no one can invoke the constructor from outside since only the object is exported, instead of the factory function.

 ```
 const singleInstance = constructor();